DPBayes/dpdl/experiments/16-weight-perturbation.md

 ## Models

-We will conduct the experiment using a single model using FiLM parametrization:
+We will conduct the experiment using a single model and we will train _ALL_ the parameters:

 - **Vision Transformer (vit_base_patch16_224.augreg_in21k)**